Chile creates national park to save glaciers

-SANTIAGO (AFP) - Chile said on Saturday (March 5) it is creating a vast national park to protect hundreds of glaciers that are melting owing to climate change.
+SANTIAGO • Chile said it is creating a vast national park to protect hundreds of glaciers that are melting due to climate change.

-The new National Glacier Park will cover 75,000ha of Andes mountain land about 60km from the capital Santiago, President Sebastian Pinera said at a ceremony announcing its creation.
+The new National Glacier Park will cover 75,000ha of Andes mountain land about 60km from the capital Santiago, President Sebastian Pinera said at a ceremony on Saturday announcing its creation.

-These masses of permanent ice hold 32 times more water than a reservoir that serves the capital city's seven million people, the president added.
+These masses of permanent ice hold 32 times more water than a reservoir that serves the capital city's seven million people, he added.

 A recent study by the University of Chile said glaciers in the central part of the country, which includes the new park, are shrinking due to global warming.